LaravelDaily/course-react-parking/docs/Lesson 6 - Register implementation.md

 # Lesson 6 - Register implementation

-In this lesson we will implement form functionality to make a request to server, and if request was successful (user was registered) redirect to vehicles list page.
+In this lesson, we will implement form functionality to make a request to the server, and if the request was successful (the user was registered) redirect to the vehicles list page.

 ![Register success](assets/register-success.png)

 ![Register redirect](assets/register-redirect.png)

 1. First create a new `src/views/vehicles/VehiclesList.jsx` view for our future list.
-This is the page where user will be redirected after registration.
+This is the page where the user will be redirected after registration.

 ```jsx
 function VehiclesList() {